ipopescu/docs/source/docs/casper/concepts/design/consensus.md

 * **Data Reduction** - Older "metadata" used in finalizing certain blocks is no longer useful and can be removed without compromising the immutability of the data stored on the blockchain.

-* **Banning Equivocators** - Dishonest nodes caught equivocating in a previous era cannot participate in new eras.
+* **Banning Equivocators** - Dishonest nodes caught equivocating (signing conflicting consensus messages) in a previous era cannot participate in new eras.
 <!-- TODO Once implemented, mention slashing for invalid signatures.
 It's consensus-independent and it will work for both Zug and Highway. -->

 * **Rotating Validators** - Bonded nodes bid on validator spots each era, with the top highest bidders becoming validators for the era after next (`current era`+ 2).